Zena4L/JAVA-AMT-AL/README.md

 > This framework is for managing recursive actions.
 There are two kinds of task which are
 >  - recursive action : Returns no value, equivalent to Runnable
 >  - recursive task: Returns a value, equivalent to Callable
-> Note that this is used for heavy task
+> Note that this is used for a heavy task

+## BLOCKING OBJECTS

+### SEMAPHORE

+>  This is a blocking object used to make synchronization on multiple threads for a block
+> of code.
+>
+> In synchronized block, only one active thread is allowed inside a block.
+To allow a max
+> amount of thread inside a block, semaphore can be used to achieve that.
+>
+> Semaphore allows you to specify the limited number of threads to be allowed in a lock.
+>
+> In a semaphore you need to
+> -  specify the max number of threads i.e number of permits
+> - `semaphore.acquire()` is used to acquire the lock
+> - The threads will ran here.
+> - `semaphore.release();` to release a lock
+>
+> Since semaphore throws a check exception, the best practice is to wrap it in a try catch.
+> **Always make sure that `semaphore.release();` is placed in finally block.**
+>
+> Semaphore has a second parameter to indicate a fair(order preserve) or unfair semaphore

+### READWRITELOCK

+> ReadWriteLock is also another type of object.
+> We synchronize the write operation with itself and the read operation.

 ## JAVA NIO